 Students who have completed work for a bachelor's degree from an accredited institution may apply for admission to the M.S. or Ph.D. program.
 Most students admitted to our Ph.D. program will have already earned a M.S. degree.

-Applicants are assessed based on experience, motivation, readiness and potential to engage in high-level graduate research and succeed in the program.
+Applicants are assessed through a holistic review process based on experience, motivation, readiness and potential to engage in high-level graduate research and succeed in the program.
 This is initially based on review of personal statements, letters of reference, and prior academic and other relevant performance.
 Competitive applicants will further be reviewed through admission interviews and meetings.
 Applicants are strongly encouraged to reach out to potential faculty research advisors prior to application.

 We expect that successful applicants will have a GPA>=3.00 on a 4.00 scale.

 GRE scores are not required, but applicants have the option to submit them.

 For award of teaching assistantships to international students required to take a test of English proficiency, we consider a TOEFL score of >=90 to be acceptable.
 The IELTS equivalent is approximately 6.5.

 - File an on-line application form at https://illinoisstate.edu/apply/graduate/

 - Arrange for official transcripts to be sent to the Office of Admissions and Records.

 - Upload copies of the applicant's (1) Curriculum Vitae (i.e., résumé) and (2) Statement of academic and professional goals onto the Office of Admissions' website:

 - Curriculum Vitae (i.e., résumé) — Your vita should include any information that will help the School to assess your potential as a student in our graduate program.
 It should include a summary of your educational background; previous employment or positions related to science; current status; research activities, including publications; and any other relevant information, such as memberships in professional societies and any honors and awards you have received.